JDBDT/jdbdt/src/site/markdown/DBSetup.md

     Table t = table(db, "USER")
 	         .columns("ID", "LOGIN", "NAME", "PASSWORD", "CREATED");
 	...
+	// 1.
+Clear table using a DELETE statement. deleteAll(t);

+	// 2.
+Delete all users whose login matches a certain filter String loginFilter = ...;
+	deleteAll(t, "LOGIN LIKE ?", loginFilter);

-	// Clear table using TRUNCATE.
+	// 3.
+Clear table using TRUNCATE.
 	truncate(t);

-	// Clear table using DELETE.
-	deleteAll(t);

-	// Delete all users whose login matches a certain filter String loginFilter = ...;
-	deleteAll(t, "LOGIN LIKE ?", loginFilter);

 ## Inserting data

-Database data may be inserted up as follows:
+Database data may be inserted using one the following methods:

-* `insert(data)`: inserts the rows in `data` into the table given by `data.getSource()`;
+1. `insert(data)` inserts `data` into the table given by `data.getSource()`.
-* `populate(data)` inserts rows like `insert`, but clears the table first using a DELETE statement, and sets `data` as the [snapshot for subsequent delta assertions](DBAssert.html#Snapshots);
+2. `populate(data)` inserts `data` like `insert`, but clears the table first using a DELETE statement, and also records `data` as the [snapshot for subsequent delta assertions](DBAssert.html#Snapshots).

-Hence, `insert` should be used for incremental additions to a table, whereas `populate` should be used to reset the contents of a table contents entirely.
+Thus, `insert` should be used for incremental additions to a table, whereas `populate` should be used to reset the contents of a table contents entirely.
-The use of `populate` is adequate in particular if &delta;-assertions are performed over the table subsequently.
+The use of `populate` is adequate in particular if [delta assertions](DBAssert.html) are performed over the table subsequently.

 *Illustration*